Davidevlops/JS-DSA/Data-structures-graphs.md

-# Discovering JavaScript's Hidden Secrets: Understanding Graphs as a Non Linear Data Structure.

 Welcome to another section on data structures.
 In this segment, we'll explore non-linear data structures, which present more intricate relationships between their elements compared to linear structures like stacks and queues, discussed in the previous section.
 Our focus will be on understanding the fundamental concepts and operations associated with these non-linear structures.

 We'll embark on an exploration of graphs, a cornerstone non-linear data structure extensively employed in computer science.
 Graphs offer a versatile means to represent relationships between objects or entities.
 Join us as we unravel the concepts, properties, and operations integral to graph

 - **Graphs:** A graph, as a type of non-linear data structure, consists of a collection of nodes and edges that connect pairs of nodes.
 Graphs are a fundamental concept in computer science and are utilized to represent various relationships between objects.
-As we delve into the topic of graphs, it's essential to grasp some key concepts, namely: Nodes and Edges.
+As we explore graphs as a topic, it's essential to grasp some key concepts, namely: Nodes and Edges.

       - **Nodes:** Nodes, also known as vertices, are fundamental building blocks of a graph.
 Each node represents an entity or an object in the graph.
 For example, in a social network graph, nodes could represent individuals, while in a transportation network, nodes could represent cities or junctions